Tipperary county football team: Power era: 2019–2023

 In September 2019, David Power was named as the new manager of the Tipperary senior team on a two-year term.

 On 22 November 2020, Tipperary won the 2020 Munster Senior Football Championship after a 0-17 to 0-14 win against Cork in the final.
 It was Tipperary's first Munster SFC title in 85 years.
 This achievement was all the more noteworthy as Tipperary had won only four league games in their previous two campaigns.

 On 6 December 2020, Tipperary played a second All-Ireland SFC semi-final in four years and again faced Mayo.
 In foggy conditions and losing by 16 points at half-time, the team eventually lost the game by a scoreline of 5-20 to 3-13.

 Power resigned in June 2023, leaving the role vacant until Paul Kelly was appointed in late 2023.

 Philly Ryan was appointed in August 2024.
+Niall Fitzgerald succeeded Ryan after his sudden death in 2025.